gzcwnk/Redcap-on-rootless-podman/README.md

 /home/svc_redcaptest/.local/share/containers/storage/volumes/systemd-redcapt1-redcap/_data

-copy the contents of ~/redcap sub-directoy up one directory (to /home/svc_redcaptest/.local/share/containers/storage/volumes/systemd-redcapt1-redcap/_data) to what will be /var/www/html/
+copy the contents of the ~redcap sub-directory created up one directory (to /home/svc_redcaptest/.local/share/containers/storage/volumes/systemd-redcapt1-redcap/_data (to what will be /var/www/html/)

 cp -a redcap/* .